turjay/turjay/README.md

-# Hi there! 👋 I'm Turjay
+# Hi there! 👋 I'm Türkay

 ## 🚀 About Me